 Drug Interaction Solutions, at University of Washington, is dedicated to supporting scientists in their decision-making process when evaluating pharmacokinetic (PK)-based drug interactions and drug safety.

-Drug Interaction Solutions’ PK-based Drug Interaction Database (DIDB) has the largest manually curated collection of qualitative and quantitative preclinical (human in vitro) and clinical (in vivo) information related to various extrinsic and intrinsic factors.
+Drug Interaction Solutions’ PK-based Drug Interaction Database (DIDB) has the largest manually curated collection of qualitative and quantitative human in vitro and clinical (in vivo) information related to various extrinsic and intrinsic factors.
 These include interacting co-medications, excipients, food products, herbals, tobacco, organ impairment, and genetics that can affect drug exposure in humans.

-In practice, the team of scientists at Drug Interaction Solutions identify the latest peer-reviewed publications as well as recent NDA/BLA reviews and drug labels from the FDA and select the content that is most relevant to support drug interaction evaluations at various stages of the drug development process.
+The team of scientists at Drug Interaction Solutions identify the latest peer-reviewed publications as well as recent NDA/BLA reviews and drug labels from the FDA and select the content that is most relevant to support drug interaction evaluations at various stages of the drug development process.
 For more information on our data curation process see how we work.

 Outreach, collaboration, training, and continuous improvement